zerobaseone/fragrancedna/README.md

 The algorithm runs almost entirely client-side using Pyodide, (Python in the browser via WebAssembly):

 1. Parses ~24,000 fragrances from a semicolon-delimited CSV
-2. Builds a sparse fragrance-note matrix (~24k rows × ~1,600 columns) using a dictionary hash map for O(1) column lookup
+2. Builds a sparse fragrance-note matrix (~24k rows × ~1,600 columns) using a dictionary hash map for O(1) time complexity
 3. Applies TF-IDF weighting to down-weight common notes (e.g. musk, which appears in over half the dataset) and surface more distinctive ones
 4. Computes cosine similarity between the input fragrance and all others to generate recommendations